Getting Long-Term Disability (LTD) Benefits for Leukemia

 Not only would these symptoms hinder your ability to perform your job reliably and consistently, but it is also likely they will be distracting and result in an impaired ability to multi-task, focus, or pay attention to detail.
 Finally, even if your cancer goes into remission, you may continue to experience disabling side effects as a result of your treatment including weight loss, memory impairment and headaches, nausea, chronic fatigue, and more.
 For example, fatigue and weight loss due to chemotherapy or radiation could result in reduced stamina, making you unable to complete an 8-hour workday without taking multiple breaks or naps.

 At CCK, we understand how your ability to work can be impacted by a diagnosis of leukemia.
-We can help you navigate the difficult process of applying for long-term disability benefits and, if the insurance company wrongfully denies your claim, submitting a comprehensive administrative appeal on your behalf.
-The attorneys and professionals at CCK work hard to develop the strongest claim for you, so that you can direct your attention to your treatment and wellbeing.
+We can help you navigate the difficult process of applying for long-term disability benefits.
+If the insurance company wrongfully denies your claim, we can submit a comprehensive administrative appeal on your behalf.
+The attorneys and professionals at CCK work hard to develop the strongest claim for you so that you can direct your attention to your treatment and well-being.

 One of the main pieces of evidence we gather during the appeal process is our client’s medical records.
 It is important to have treating doctors who are willing to support your long-term disability claim with detailed records and be willing to complete forms and write reports when necessary.
 We often talk with our clients about the importance of making sure their doctor is including appropriate and accurate details in their medical records.
 Some of the important things that we look for when reviewing records are physical exam findings, blood and bone marrow test results, medication or treatment changes and side effects, and the client’s account of their symptoms and functional limitations.

 After gathering the necessary documentation and records, the CCK team will develop a strong and complete appeal, with arguments based specifically on the evidence.
 Let the experienced team at Chisholm Chisholm & Kilpatrick help you.
-Contact us now at 401-331-6300 for a complimentary initial consultation and see if we can assist you.
+Contact us now at 401-331-6300 for a free case evaluation and see if we can assist you.

 Share this Post